Hackers are using you to make money - here’s how to avoid it

 An Important TechBldrs Cybersecurity Update

 Bitcoin has been called “the currency of the future,” but could hackers be using it to slow and damage your systems?
-Learn what bitcoin is, how it’s earned, how malware associated with it is spreading, and how to protect yourself using important cybersecurity knowledge.
+Learn what bitcoin is, how it’s earned, how malware attacks are associated with it is spreading, and how to protect yourself using important cybersecurity knowledge.

 You may have heard of bitcoin before, but what it is and how it works- and how it can be used maliciously- might not be something that’s familiar to you.